burnoutband/kubernetes-training/docs/day2/01_services.md

         role: master
         tier: backend
     ```
-    Pay attension to `selector` and `ports` fields.
+    Pay attention to `selector` and `ports` fields.
 Make sure you understand how service is connected to deployment.

 1. Deploy the service.
     ```